-You have been admitted to HSE.
-This probably means that you excelled in your undergraduate program, and many of you were at the top of your class.
 Our students are among the best in the country and we are very proud of this reputation.
 Now, you are embarking on a new challenge.
 Graduate study is different from the undergraduate educational experience.
 Successful completion of the program requires self-motivation and independent study to prepare you for a lifetime of learning.
 To earn your degree, you must complete coursework, but the primary challenge is associated with the research you must complete for your thesis or dissertation, or design-based courses for a non-thesis student.

 Being accepted to the program does not assure that you will earn a degree, or if you do earn a degree that you will do it within a specific time period.
 At the graduate level, the student (not the instructor) is responsible for advancing the student’s education.
 Rather than “going along for the ride,” you, as the student, are steering and have your foot on the accelerator.
 At lower levels you do as you are instructed, attending class, reading the material assigned, submitting homework and taking exams.
 Now, you need to develop the skills to guide your own study, think beyond the obvious concrete items presented in each class, and read beyond what is assigned.
 If you focus and take charge of your program, you can complete the degree promptly.